And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ.Luke 2:26(NASB)

 Simeon is an example of a faithful man that walked with God.
 He is described as righteous and devout, and unlike the rest of the religious leaders he was looking forward, with great anticipation, to 'Israel's consolation'.

 This man was one of a godly remnant in Israel who trusted God's Word and was waiting expectantly for the promised, Jewish Messiah.
-He believed the words of Psalm 25:14, that "the secrets of the Lord are with those who fear Him," and in some wonderful way the Holy Spirit of God had communicated a wonderful truth to this dear man - that he would not die until he had seen the Messiah of Israel - the Word made flesh.
+He believed the words of Psalm 25:14: "The secrets of the Lord are with those who fear Him," and in some wonderful way the Holy Spirit of God had communicated a wonderful truth to this dear man that he would not die until he had seen the Messiah of Israel, the Word made flesh.

 Earlier in the chapter, we read about the chain of events that brought the baby Jesus to the Temple - at the very time that Simeon was guided by the Spirit to enter the courtyard.
 Having been born in Bethlehem, eight days earlier, and worshipped by a little group of shepherds, the baby Jesus was brought to the Temple complex to be circumcised.

 There are no coincidences in God's economy and, led by the Spirit, we find Simeon entering the Temple square at the very moment Mary and Joseph arrived with a pair of turtle-doves as a sacrificial offering to the Lord, as required by the Law of Moses.

 What a joy it must have been for that godly man to see the consolation of Israel and take the baby Jesus in his arms, bless the Lord and pray, "Lord, now lettest Thou Thy servant depart in peace, according to Thy Word, for mine eyes have seen Thy salvation, which thou hast prepared before the face of all people.
 A light to lighten the Gentiles, and the glory of Thy people Israel."